 US, Russia hold 'professional' arms talks despite tensions

-WASHINGTON (AP) — Senior diplomats from the United States and Russia held what the State Department described as “substantive and professional” talks on arms control and other strategic issues on Wednesday despite myriad other differences that have sent relations into a tailspin.
+The Biden administration says senior diplomats from the United States and Russia have held “substantive and professional” talks on arms control and other strategic issues despite myriad other differences.

 The Justice Department on Wednesday put states and local officials on notice of their federal obligations when conducting post-election audits and dictating the rules for casting ballots.